Discover how to unlock your business’s competitive edge with AEO Certification.

 Before submitting the AEO application, you must complete the following steps:

 After submission, you may need to answer follow-up questions from officials and prepare for an official audit.
-It's essential to design and implement a monitoring plan to ensure continuous adherence to AEO status criteria in the future.
+It's essential to design and implement a monitoring plan to ensure continuous adherence to AEO certification requirements in the future.
 Regular internal and external AEO status compliance reviews should also be conducted.

 AEO Certification in other countries